 3. Know your employees’ skills

-Many entrepreneurs walk to their offices every day with the belief that if there is something that needs to be done, only they can do it efficiently.
-While some of those emotions arise because they are emotionally invested in their business, nothing could be farther from the truth.
-Always find people who are good at a particular skill set and let them do their jobs with full participation.
-Your only job should be to delegate and ensure that your company is running in the direction based on your plans.
+Many entrepreneurs walk to their offices every day with the belief that if there is something that needs to be done, only they can do it well.
+While part of it is because they are emotionally invested in their business, nothing could be farther from the truth.
+As a leader, delegation is important because you cannot – and should not — do everything yourself.
+It empowers your employees, builds trust, lets them grow, and lets you know who is suited for that particular job.

 5. Offer incentives